 Register and License Your Business

-Employee Identification Number (EIN or FEIN)
+Tax Identification Number (TIN, EIN or FEIN)

 Apply for an Employer Identification Number (EIN) online

 Register your business name

 Depending upon the name you choose and your business structure, you will likely need to register your business with the State of Oregon.

 The State may require additional license or business registration paperwork to be completed.
 It is also important to check with city/town & county governments where you intend to do business to determine licensing requirements.